Shillz96/ai-book-agent/LOCAL_SETUP_GUIDE.md

 This guide will help you get the AI Book Marketing Agent running on your local computer in just a few simple steps. **No .env file editing required** - all configuration is done through the web interface!

+**✅ NEW: All dependencies are now included!** No manual package installations needed.

 ## 📋 Prerequisites

 Before starting, make sure you have these installed on your computer: